 Community Action in year 10 cements these partnerships, fuelling our growing links with our business community.
 The Gatsby benchmarks shape our career planning, with our membership of Hereford and Worcestershire Chamber of Commerce forming an important platform for our work.
 Our many business partners make immeasurable contributions to our students’ curriculum experiences, ensuring they are practically informed and employability skills are keenly understood.

 Beyond school we work closely with many university partners.
 Biology students are currently partnering the School of Geography, Earth and Environmental Sciences in its Encompass project work.
 This involves an exciting project to survey wildlife in local parks around Bewdley.
 We partner the University of Worcester in training teachers and in educational research.
-Other partners are discussed in our Sixth Form (hyperlink) pages.
+Other partners are discussed on our Sixth Form Website.

 As part of the Schools of Tomorrow Fellowship, we work with schools across the country to develop and refine our practice against clearly defined priorities.
 The school is also a member of the ContinU Trust, a group of seven local High Schools, an Alternative Provision Free School and the local Further Education College.
 This offers an additional dimension in joint curriculum work and collaborative planning in our shifting educational landscape.

 Our students join us from primary schools from across the region.
 The majority join us from Bewdley, St Anne’s CE, Far Forest Lea Memorial CE and Upper Arley C of E Primary Schools.
 Our partnership with these schools involves regular Head Teacher meetings, joint training and a comprehensive transition programme.
 Whilst we work in close partnership with these four key schools, we liaise closely with every school from which children come to join us.